-If you’re a victim of a crime committed by a young person you have the right to attend their family group conference.
+If you’re a victim of a crime committed by a rangatahi, you have the right to attend their youth justice family group conference (FGC).

-Not only can it be healing to express how the crime has affected you, but you can help the young person face up to what they’ve done and turn their life around.
+Not only can it be healing to express how the crime has affected you, but you can help the rangatahi face up to what they’ve done and turn their life around.

 More often than not, that’s exactly what happens.
-Most young people want to put things right and your involvement will greatly increase the chance of a positive outcome.
+Most rangatahi want to put things right and your involvement will greatly increase the chance of a positive outcome.

 We can provide advice and support to prepare you for the family group conference and answer any questions or concerns you have.